-- 5.11 Section 8(7) of the Measure contains provision so that the Welsh Ministers must by subordinate legislation (order) make those amendments e.g. to reflect any amendment made to the UNCRC or its Optional Protocols, to reflect any additional Optional Protocol that may be made and to reflect any UK declaration or reservation made in respect of those matters.
-This applies where the UK has formally ratified those matters and the Assembly Government is of the view that in such a case the Welsh Ministers should be required, accordingly, to update the Measure.
-Again, as stated above, the order will be required to be laid before the Assembly once made but will not be subject to any Assembly procedure.
-Therefore, it cannot be annulled by the Assembly. - 5.12 Section 8(8) of the Measure contains a provision that states that Welsh Ministers must by subordinate legislation (order) make amendments to Part 3 of the Schedule (declarations and reservations) as they consider appropriate to reflect any amendment to or withdrawal (in whole or part) of any declaration or reservation for the time being set out in that Part of the Schedule.
+- 5.12 Section 8(7) of the Measure contains provision so that the Welsh Ministers must by subordinate legislation (order) make those amendments e.g. to reflect any amendment made to the UNCRC or its Optional Protocols, to reflect any additional Optional Protocol that may be made and to reflect any UK declaration or reservation made in respect of those matters.
+This applies where the UK has formally ratified those matters and the Assembly Government is of the view that in such a case the Welsh Ministers should be required, accordingly, to update the Measure. - 5.13 The powers in section 8(5) and section 8(7) are narrow powers and can only be used to faithfully reflect changes to the UK's UNCRC obligations.
+They can only be used to amend section 1(1), 8(1), 8(2) and 8(3) and the Schedule to the Measure.
+These are the provisions that specify the requirements of the UNCRC and its Optional Protocols to which Welsh Ministers must have due regard, and which will need to be updated if there are changes to the UK's UNCRC obligations.
+For example, section 1(1) refers specifically to the two current Optional Protocols to the UNCRC.
+If a new protocol was agreed by the UK, reference to that new protocol would have to be inserted in section 1(1). - 5.14 Section 8(8) of the Measure contains a further narrow power that provides that the Welsh Ministers must by subordinate legislation (order) make amendments to Part 3 of the Schedule (declarations and reservations) to reflect any amendment to or withdrawal (in whole or part) of any declaration or reservation for the time being set out in that Part of the Schedule.
 Part 3 of the Schedule will reflect any declaration or reservation that the UK has made on the international place in respect of the UNCRC or any Optional Protocol to it.
-The Assembly Government is of the view that if the UK amends or withdraws any such declaration or reservation that must be reflected in the proposed Measure and hence the requirement on Welsh Ministers in section 8(8).
-The Statutory Instrument will be laid before the Assembly once made but will not be subject to any procedure in the Assembly.
-Therefore, it cannot be annulled by the Assembly. - 5.13 The powers in section 8 to amend the proposed Measure and the Schedule are limited to making amendments to reflect changes to the way in which the UNCRC and Optional Protocols apply to the UK.
-It is necessary to be able to make changes to the body of the proposed Measure as well as the Schedule because, for example, section 1 refers specifically to the two current Optional Protocols to the UNCRC.
-If a new protocol was agreed by the UK, reference to that new protocol would have to be inserted in section 1. - 5.14 We consider that the proposed Measure's provision that the Welsh Ministers may make such amendments as they consider appropriate to reflect changes to the way in which the UNCRC and Optional Protocols apply to the UK, does not allow the Welsh Ministers to do anything beyond faithfully reflecting those changes.
+The Assembly Government is of the view that if the UK amends or withdraws any such declaration or reservation that must be reflected in the proposed Measure and hence the requirement on Welsh Ministers in section 8(8). - 5.15 An order under section 8(5), 8(7) or 8(8) must be made by Statutory Instrument and it must be laid before the Assembly in draft before it is made.
+Furthermore, it cannot be made until forty days, starting with the date that the draft is laid, and disregarding periods when the Assembly is dissolved or is in recess for more than four days, have elapsed.
+This is to give the Assembly time to scrutinise the draft order before it is made.
+However, the Assembly cannot resolve so as to prevent the Welsh Ministers from making the order.
+The Assembly does not have control over the way in which the UNCRC and its Optional Protocols apply to the UK.
+Accordingly, we consider that it would not be appropriate for a resolution of the Assembly to be able to prevent the relevant parts of the Measure being changed to reflect changes to the UNCRC's application to the UK.